Revolution Software’s Beyond a Steel Sky brings new adventure to Apple Arcade

 Meanwhile, the adventure genre had begun to decline by the end of the 1990s.
 Cecil said publishers felt the PC was dead as a platform, and retailers weren’t bullish on the genre either.
 So Revolution Software had very little opportunity to make a sequel to Beneath a Steel Sky.

 By 2008, when the iPhone first came out, Revolution Software wasn’t making adventure games anymore.
-Apple approached the company and asked if it would remake some of its adventure titles for the iPhone, which was just starting to gain traction with its third-party app store.
+Apple approached the company and asked if it would remake some of its adventures for the iPhone, which was just starting to gain traction with its third-party app store.
 So Revolution Software created remakes and remasters of Beneath a Steel Sky and Broken Sword, which were ideally suited for the technology available on smartphones at the time.

-It turned out the digital assets of Beneath a Steel Sky matched the resolution of the iPhone, and Broken Sword worked well on one of the later iPhones.
-This shift toward mobile helped Revolution Software, still an indie game company, make money on assets it had created earlier.
+It turned out the digital assets of Beneath a Steel Sky matched the resolution of the iPhone, and Broken Sword worked well on one of the later models.
+This shift toward mobile helped Revolution Software, still an indie studio, make money on assets it had created earlier.
 And the company was able to directly publish games to the iPhone, rather than being at the mercy of publishers who took the lion’s share of revenues.

 “The digital revolution just changed everything for developers,” Carmody said.
 “We were receiving 20% of the revenues from our publishers.
 We never recouped our investment in early games.
 We were just keeping our heads above water.
 And here Apple was offering us 70%.
 It was a huge turning point for us.”